 What is the root of all evil?
 Some say it is the love of money.
 Some say it is religion.
-The Bishop of Rome says it is inequality.
+Pope Francis says it is inequality.
 In my opinion, the root of all evil is greed and covetousness.

 I have three biblical and three non-biblical examples to substantiate my point: